menloresearch/jan-server/tests/README.md

 - **File not found**: Run k6 from the `tests/` directory, or pass correct paths (`k6 run src/test-completion-conversation.js`)
 - **Docker**: Mount your directory (`-v "$PWD/tests":/work -w /work`) so scripts are visible inside the container
+- **Docker line endings**: If you get `$'\r': command not found` errors, the script has Windows line endings - use the provided Dockerfile which handles this
+- **Docker shell issues**: The provided Dockerfile uses bash instead of sh for full compatibility
 - **Authentication issues**: Guest login should work automatically - no API keys needed
 - **Token timeouts**: Tests automatically refresh tokens before each request
 - **Streaming issues**: Ensure `data: [DONE]` signals are properly detected
+- **Tool call timeouts**: Tool calls may take up to 5 minutes - this is normal and expected
 - **Debug mode**: Use `DEBUG=true` to see detailed request/response information
 - **Model availability**: Verify the specified model exists and is accessible
 - **Rate limits**: Tests use single iterations by default to avoid rate limiting